RedefiningReality/ESPKey/README.md

 2. Run `python3 update.py`
 3. Enter the date and time of the first scan after startup

+### Save IDs only
+1. Save ESPKey log to `log.txt` and place it in the same directory as johnfuckedup.py
+2. Run `python3 johnfuckedup.py`

 ### Provide a name for a known ID
 **Method 1: You know the date and time of a scan that is in the database and the name of the person who scanned in**
 1. Run `python3 print.py`